 Business event consumption models

-- Business events can be consumed via Microsoft Flow, Service Bus, or Event Grid.
+- Business events can be consumed using Microsoft Flow, Service Bus, Event Grid, or other endpoint types.

-- Customers must bring their own subscriptions to use Microsoft Flow, Service Bus, or Event Grid.
+- Customers must bring their own subscriptions to use Microsoft Flow, Service Bus, Event Grid, or other endpoint types.

 - A business event can be activated in all legal entities or in specific legal entities.

-- A business event across unique legal entities can be sent to unique endpoints or the same endpoints.
+- A business event can be sent to a unique endpoint or the same endpoints.